Clemapfel/jluna/docs/manual.md

 The now-Julia-function modified our C++-side instance, despite its type being uninterpretable to Julia.

-By cleverly employing captures and collections / tuples, the restriction on the functions used for `as_julia_function` are lifted, any arbitrary C++ function (and thus any arbitrary C++ code) can now be executed Julia-side.
+By cleverly employing captures and collections / tuples, the restriction on what functions can be forwarded using `as_julia_function` are lifted.
+Any arbitrary C++ function (and thus any arbitrary C++ code) can now be executed Julia-side.

 ---

 ## Specialized Proxies: Types

-We've seen specialized module-, symbol- and array-proxies. jluna has a fourth kind of proxy, `jluna::Type`, which wraps all of Julias very powerful introspection functionalities in one class.
+We've seen specialized module-, symbol- and array-proxies. jluna has a fourth kind of proxy, `jluna::Type`, which wraps all of Julias very introspection functionalities in one class.

 While some overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
 It is asserted to manage an object of type `T` such that `T isa Type`, though.
 It just provides more functions than are a available using only Julias `Base`.